Vertical sleeve gastrectomy (VSG) is surgery to decrease the size of your stomach.

 If lifestyle changes are made, the benefits of VSG include: Weight reductionImprovement in many obesity-related conditionsImproved movement and staminaEnhanced mood and self-esteem

-Complications are rare.
-But no procedure is completely free of risk.
-Complications may include: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting

 Long-term complications include vomiting and developing